 What is prompt engineering?

-Prompt engineering is an artificial intelligence engineering technique that serves several purposes.
-It encompasses the process of refining large language models, or LLMs, with specific prompts and recommended outputs, as well as the process of refining input to various generative AI services to generate text or images.
-As generative AI tools improve, prompt engineering will also be important in generating other kinds of content, including robotic process automation bots, 3D assets, scripts, robot instructions and other types of content and digital artifacts.
+Prompt engineering is an artificial intelligence (AI) engineering technique that refines large language models (LLMs), with specific prompts and recommended outputs.
+It also is part of the process of refining input to various generative AI (GenAI) services to generate text or images.
+Prompt engineering helps generative AI tools create various types of content and digital artifacts, including robotic process automation bots, 3D assets, scripts and robot instructions.

-This AI engineering technique helps tune LLMs for specific use cases and uses zero-shot learning examples, combined with a particular data set, to measure and improve LLM performance.
-However, prompt engineering for various generative AI tools tends to be a more widespread use case, simply because there are far more users of existing tools than developers working on new ones.
+Prompt engineering techniques help tune LLMs for specific use cases, ranging from text-based output to graphic design to cybersecurity.
+However, prompt engineering for various existing generative AI tools is its most widespread use, because there are far more users of existing tools than developers working on new ones.

-Prompt engineering combines elements of logic, coding, art and -- in some cases -- special modifiers.
+Prompt engineering combines elements of logic, coding, art and sometimes additional modifiers, such as adjectives and adverbs to make prompts more specific.
 The prompt can include natural language text, images or other types of input data.
 Although the most common generative AI tools can process natural language queries, the same prompt will likely generate different results across AI services and tools.
-It is also important to note that each tool has its own special modifiers to make it easier to describe the weight of words, styles, perspectives, layout or other properties of the desired response.
+Each tool has its own special modifiers to make it easier to describe the weight of words, styles, perspectives, layout or other properties of the desired output or response.

 Why is prompt engineering important to AI?

-Prompt engineering is essential for creating better AI-powered services and getting better results from existing generative AI tools.
+Prompt engineering is essential for creating better AI-powered services, minimizing biases and getting better results from existing generative AI tools.

 This article is part of